saderi/docker-cronjob/Readme.md

-# Cron job for docker swarm service
+# Cron Job for Docker Swarm Service
-This is a simple cron job for docker swarm service. you can adapt it to your needs.
+This is a simple cron job for docker swarm service.
+You can adapt it to your needs.

-Goal is to get cron job logs in you docker service logs, so you can follow them with through docker logs.
+The goal is to get cron job logs into your Docker service logs so you can follow them through Docker logs.

-## How implement
+## How to Implement
-1. Put your desired command in `cron-script.sh` file. then set cron job time in `cron.jobs` file.
+1. Put your desired command in the `cron-script.sh` file, then set the cron job time in the `cron.jobs` file.

 ```
 * * * * * /cron-script.sh >/proc/1/fd/1 2>/proc/1/fd/2